Skip links

 • Basic personal information: including your nationality, address, date of birth, passport number and country of issuance, e-mail, and phone number.

-• Demographic information: including gender, education, profession, and occupation
+• Demographic information: including gender, education, profession, and occupation.

 • Data concerning health: including information regarding your dietary restrictions, allergies, and any current medical conditions.

-Use, Sharing and Retention of Personally Identifiable Information
+Use, Sharing and Retention of Personal Data

 Legal Bases for Data Processing